suhay/zygote-cart/README.md

 # Zygote

 Zygote is a drop-in ecommerce front end built in React.
 It takes a "bring your own backend" approach so it can work with any payment processor or order fulfillment system.
 Out of the box it works very well with Stripe.

-**Note:** At the moment Zygote only works with React.
+**Notes:** At the moment Zygote only works with React.
 However there will be a universal option in the future.

 ## Installation